JMcrafter26/makerworld-enhancements/README.md

-# Makerworld Enhancements
+# MakerWorld Enhancements

-This userscript provides various enhancements for the Makerworld website, including quick search functionality and many more to come.
+This userscript provides various enhancements for the MakerWorld website, including quick search functionality and many more to come.

 > [!NOTE]
 > This project is in its early stages.
 More features will be added in future updates.
 Stay tuned!